Skip to main content

 %RUNDATE option

-- The %RUNDATE option forces/excludes processing on given days
+The %RUNDATE option forces or excludes processing on given days.

-The %RUNDATE only provides very crude scheduling options that do not always give the expected results.
-Each %RUNDATE command is logically Or's with the previous %RUNDATE commands for a single boolean output.
+%RUNDATE provides only basic scheduling options that do not always produce the expected results.
+Each %RUNDATE command is logically OR'd with the previous %RUNDATE commands for a single boolean output.

 %RUNDATE MMDDYYY